 You may or may not have hear of the Pommodoro Technique.
 I hadn’t until a few months ago but since using it, my word count per day has practically doubled as well as the wonderful benefits it’s had on all aspects of my workflow.

-The key to making those 25 minutes fully productive is to be absolutely focused on one task and not allow any distractions.
 Whether it’s phone calls, emails or even conversations with colleagues.
 These can all wait, and trust me when you are that focused you won’t want to break concentration either.
-By breaking work up into smaller chunks, you maintain a higher productivity throughout the day and ultimately, get more work done at a better quality.
+By breaking work up into smaller chunks, you maintain a higher productivity throughout the day.

 Step 9: Key To Making Your Article Great